denesdavid/Solvedoku/README.md

 ![classic_sudoku_solving](./doc/solvedoku_classicsolutioninprogress.png)

-You can interrupt the solving process any tyme with two ways: simply cancel the solution, or you can cancel the process but keep the already found solutions.
+You can interrupt the solving process any time with two ways: simply cancel the solution, or you can cancel the process but keep the already found solutions.

 Solved table with predefined numbers: